 For instance, if you had a great family doctor, speak about why that impacted you and what it means for how you will help take care of patients.
 Remember to tie back these experiences to how they inspired you to help patients and enter healthcare to further that goal.

 After you have spoken about your first instances of contact with medicine and your initial sparks of inspiration, you can move on to how you took your passion further and began your education.

-Speak about what you did to learn more about the world of medicine and being a doctor.
-That includes any hospital or other healthcare volunteering experiences or extra-curricular activities related to healthcare.
+You can also include other clinical experiences, research involvement, or times you’ve shadowed a physician.
 Be specific and highlight one or two instances in particular.
 Again, focus on how and why they inspired you to pursue medicine and how they inspired you to take care of experiences.

 Once you have explained your initial spark of inspiration and your first steps into the world of healthcare, you can go on to speak about the reasons you are committed to going further.
 Use this time to emphasize how you came to know this choice was right for you.

 This includes specific reasons and examples that showed you medicine was the path you wanted to pursue, specifically being a doctor rather than, say, a nurse or aide.
-Explain what drives you to care for patients and why being a doctor will help you do that and why medical school is the path to reach this goal.
+Explain what drives you to care for patients and why being a doctor will help you do that, and why medical school is the path to reach this goal.

 Remember to mention the introspection you have to do and the things you have learned about yourself.
 Be sure to speak about what you have learned about yourself, the assumptions you made that were challenged, and how you adapted to changing circumstances and experiences.

 Namely, do not mention money or profits in your answer.
 If your primary drive in becoming a doctor is making money, that likely means you will not be putting patients first.
 Remember, being a doctor is more than a job or career.
 It is a lifetime commitment to help and care for others.

-Speaking about yourself is good in small doses, but do not focus your entire answer on only yourself.
+Don’t focus your entire answer on only yourself.
 Be sure to explain how and why your experiences have helped inspire you and driven you to help patients.
 Remember to mention what drives you to keep going despite adversity and how these reasons go on to inspire you to care for others.

-How did they take care of patients that made an impression on you and made you want to pursue being a doctor?
-Remember that medical school can be challenging and bring blows to your self-esteem at times, so mention what it is about having folks in your family that keeps you going.
+How did they care for patients that made an impression on you and made you want to pursue being a doctor?
+Remember that medical school can be challenging and bring blows to your self-esteem at times, so mention what it is about having folks in your family that keep you going.

 Lastly and certainly not least, do not state you want to go to medical school because it means you will get a “Dr.” in front of your name.
 This is not only a weak reason to go, but it also shows selfishness rather than compassion and care for others.

 No, these pieces of information are already in your AMCAS application, and the admissions officers can see them in your submission.
 It may come off as bragging or self-promotion, which is not desirable.

 Yes, but try not to sound too rehearsed or as if you are reading from a script.
 Make sure your answer sounds natural and authentic to your experiences, but do not feel as if you need to get every single word perfect or that you must speak as if you are reading from an essay.

-The question “Why Do You Want to Be a Doctor?” is anything but easy to answer, but in thinking through how you will respond, not only will it help your chances of getting into medical school, but it will make you a better doctor, too.
+The question, “why do you want to be a doctor?” is anything but easy to answer, but in thinking through how you will respond, not only will it help your chances of getting into medical school, but it will make you a better doctor, too.